-[At page 35, vol. ii., of the Farmers Register, we presented at length our views and personal experience in regard to the advantage of reaping wheat before it is fully ripe.
+[At page 35, vol. ii., of the Farmers' Register, we presented at length our views and personal experience in regard to the advantage of reaping wheat before it is fully ripe.
 Our opinion has been setttled on this still disputed point since 1821, and our practice made conformable to the opinion.
 Within that time, a very general change has taken place, by somewhat advancing the time of reaping.
-But still, there are but few farmers who will venture to reap as soon as the time we advocated, that is, when the grain is quite soft, or in the "lough state," or hut just passed the previous "milky state;" and much loss is yet sustained by what remains of the old prejudice in favor of the Comparative weights of wheat reaped at wheat being "dead ripe."
-In the follow. ing article, from the last number of the Pritish Quarterly Journal of Agriculture (for June, 1841.) the writer has arrived at the same deductions that we did, by a different and more accurate course of experiment and calculation; and perhaps this different mode of treating the subject may aid the conviction of those yet in parts of the same, for the convenience of doubt.
-In this hope, we venture to present an article, of which the length and cessary to give the following table of the scientific form, we fear, may be repulsive absolute weights of each sample in ounces to most readers, as the general taste of drams, scruples, and grains Troy :--readers suems to be for mere results, rejecting all the steps of reasoning or evidence by which the results were reached, and by which the truth or falsehood of the conclusions might be judged.
+But still, there are but few farmers who will venture to reap as soon as the time we advocated, that is, when the grain is quite soft, or in the "lough state," or hut just passed the previous "milky state ;" and much loss is vet sustained by what remains of the old prejudice in favor of the wheat being "dead ripe."
+In the follow. ing article, from the last number of the Privish Quarterly Journal of Agriculture, (for June, 1841.) the writer has arrived at the same deductions that we did, by a different and more accurate course of experiment and calculation; and perhaps this different mode of treating the subject may aid the conviction of those yet in doubt.
+In this hope, we venture to present an article, of which the length and scientific form, we fear, may be repulsive absolute weights of each sample in ounces to most readers, as the general taste of drams, scruples, and grains Troy :--readers suems to be for mere results, rejecting all the steps of reasoning or evidence by which the results were reached, and by which the truth or falsehood of the conclusions might be judged.
 What the writer calls the "raw" state of wheat, agrees with what we called the "dough" state, and recommended as the best for reaping.
-The interval of 14 days between that and the ripe state, which he found in the cool autumn climate of Britain, would not be more than half as long, and usually still less, in our hot and dry summer.---Ep.
+The interval of 14 days between that and the ripe state, which he found in the cool autumn climate of Britain, would not be more than half as long, and usually still less, in our hot and dry summer.--Ep.
 F. R.]